rakatyal/vs-cordova-docs-sample/README.md

 	- Documentation article blob.

 #### Remarks
-This method extract the metadata attributes of the given blob and returns a new documentation __Article__ object with this parsed data.
+This method extracts the metadata attributes of the given blob and returns a new documentation __Article__ object with this parsed data.

 #### GetContributorsAndAuthors
 Get a list containing the authors of the article and the contributors.